Creating homemade products is really satisfying.

 The method involves the mixture being passed through a filter, which allows the liquid component known as the filtrate to pass through the filter, whilst preventing the residue or solid part of the substance to pass through.

 Homogenous: This is a term often used in cosmetic formulation, which means a mixture that has a uniform composition, where the constituents are all in one phase.

 Heterogeneous: This is a non-uniform composition, whose constituents are all in more than one phase.

-Hydrogenation: This the term used where a substance combines with a hydrogen.
+Hydrogenation: This is the term used where a substance combines with hydrogen.

 Oil is often hydrogenated to produce fat, for instance, unsaturated fat and hydrogen creates saturated fat – a process often coined as hardening when producing a block of margarine.